Holy Moly, I’m currently ranked as one of the best wedding photographers in the USA and among the top 50 WORLDWIDE for 2022!!!

 Award-winning Creative Wedding Photography Worldwide

 I’m so impressed with all of the winners from around the world, their creativity is astounding and totally mind-blowing!
 The color, light, and moments– such incredible images!
-These are all winners from collection 68, the most recent competition.
+These are all winners from collection 68.

 (See my photo in the middle of the bottom row?)